-The long-term expected rate of return on pension plan investments was determined using a lognormal distribution analysis in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of pension plan investment expense and the assumed rate of inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of pension plan investment expense and the assumed rate of inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-Target expected real

-Asset class allocation rate of return
+Asset class Target allocation Long-term expected real rate of return

 Fixed income 30.00% -0.10%

 Domestic large equities 51.00 8.90

 Domestic small equities 1.50 13.20

 International developed market equities 12.40 8.90

 International emerging market equities 5.10 10.90

 Total 100.00%